 determine the emission to be disaggregated (emissiont) (either national total for sector or where a sector is represented by some large point sources then it is the national total minus sum of point sources, as outlined in sections 3.1 and 3.2);

-distribute that emission using the basic principles above using a suitable proxy statistic (according to the detailed guidance by sector given in Table 3.1 below)..).
+distribute that emission using the basic principles above using a suitable proxy statistic (according to the detailed guidance by sector given in Table 3.1);

-Keep the proxy spatial data in its original shape as long as possible in the calculation.
+keep the proxy spatial data in its original shape as long as possible in the calculation.
 This makes it easy to correct for mistakes or add new information without a big effort later on.

 Decision tree

-Different tiered methods for compiling spatially disaggregated estimates can be used depending on the data available.
+Different methods for compiling spatially disaggregated estimates can be used depending on the data available.
 A general decision tree for prioritising approaches for each sector is presented below in Figure 3-2.

 Figure 3-2 General decision tree for diffuse emissions mapping

-Tier 3 methods will include estimates that are based on closely related spatial activity statistics, e.g. roadtraffic flows by vehicle type, spatial fuel consumption data by sector (e.g.(e.g. sub-national energy data).
+Tier 3 methods will include estimates that are based on closely related spatial activity statistics, e.g., road links with information on traffic flows by vehicle type, spatial fuel consumption data by sector at sub-national level (e.g. NUTS 3).

 Tier 2 methods will be based on the use of proxy statistics.
 However, for Tier 2, these statistics need to relate to the sector and could include detailed sector specific employment, population or household size and number (for domestic emissions).